pabtomas/dotfiles/exodia/doc/04_request.md

         query:
           Name: my-net-2
     ```
-    - This Request object will ask for the current network list and store the JSON answer from the Docker Engine as a Datasource:
+    - This Request object will ask for the current network list and store the JSON response from the Docker Engine as a Datasource:
     ```yaml
     endpoint: /networks
     method: GET